VictorienDotNet/Framer-Developer-Gems/README.md

 # Framer Developer Gems
 This repository documents advanced features not covered in the [official Developer documentation](https://www.framer.com/developers/) from Framer.
 It's a curated list of gems discovered by the Framer Developer Community.
 These discoveries open the development of more advanced components and overrides.
-As additional documentation, it doesn't cover the basics and suppose you are already aware of it and how React works.
+As additional documentation, it doesn't cover the basics and suppose you are already aware of it.
 If you are not, you can refer to the [Further Reading](#futher-readings) section.

 ## Discovered Gems